fpgmaas/deptry/README.md

 ```

 > **Warning**
 > _deptry_ is still in the early phases of development.
-Although we will do our best not to introduce any backwards-incompatible changes,
-> at this stage this can not be guaranteed.
 For one-off testing of your project's dependencies, this is no issue.
-However,
-> if you plan to use _deptry_ in a CI/CD pipeline, it is a good idea to pin the version.
+However, if you plan to use _deptry_ in a CI/CD pipeline, it is a good idea to pin the version.

 ### Prerequisites